Electric vehicles, also known as EVs, have become all the rage lately, especially among investors.

 As a vehicle manufacturer that caters to the shipping industry, Workhorse Group is likely to benefit greatly from the current leadership in Washington.
 The Biden Administration and the Democrats in control of Congress are expected to push for legislation that will lead to further adoption of electric vehicles among corporations, lifting demand for the company’s vehicles.

 The company’s most popular offerings are its two C Series trucks — one with 650 cubic feet of cargo space and the other with 1,000 cubic feet.
-Both vehicles also have a range of 100 miles, making them a perfect option for last mile deliveries, a massive segment of the package and delivery business.
+Both vehicles also have a range of 100 to 150 miles, depending on optional battery modules, making them a perfect option for last mile deliveries, a massive segment of the package and delivery business.

-While there was an overvaluation argument earlier in the year, recent declines have made the stock more attractive as a value play.
+There was an overvaluation argument early last year, but recent declines have made the stock more attractive as a value play.
 Not to mention the extreme potential for growth given the company’s focus on last-mile delivery vehicles, which reduces competition and may give it the ability to control the market.

 XPeng is another electric vehicle startup making waves in the Chinese market.
 The company’s most impressive offering is its G3, a super-long-range SUV capable of traveling 323 miles on a single charge.